Battery with Substantial Bodily Harm Charges in Las Vegas

-Finding a Defense Attorney for Battery with Substantial Bodily Harm
+Finding a Las Vegas Criminal Defense Attorney for Battery with Substantial Bodily Harm

 If you are charged with battery causing substantial bodily harm, contact an experienced criminal defense attorney.
 Attorney Joel M. Mann is experienced representing clients, both men and women, charged with violent crimes including battery and domestic battery.
 Particularly for felony crimes of violence, it is important to retain an experienced attorney who can aggressively fight the criminal charges.

 Important defenses exist to fight the charges.
 Call the Law Office of Joel M. Mann at (702) 474-6266 to discuss the particular facts of your case and learn more about strategies for your best defense.